mErenSekkeli/n11-backend-bootcamp-final-case/README.md

   * 9092: Kafka
   * 2181: Zookeeper
 * **Docker Notes**:
-   * This project built on windows.
-So I have to change main base url **localhost** to **host.docker.internal**.
+   * This project built on windows 10 os.
+So I had to change main base url **localhost** to **host.docker.internal**.
 If you are using a different operating system, you may need to change the base url in the services.
      * You can use **localhost** for swagger-ui or frontend project.

 * **Database Notes**: